genomic-medicine-sweden/meta-val/README.md

      <img title="metaval workflow" src="docs/images/metaval_pipeline_metromap.png">
 </p>

-1. Extract viral taxIDs predicted by kraken2, centrifuge and DIAMOND classifiers.

-2. Extract classified reads for organisms of interest, such as all identified viruses or a predefined list of organisms.
+### Green Pipeline - Check the Existence of Predefined Viral Pathogens

+1. Map Reads to Viral Pathogen Genomes

+   - Map reads to a predefined list of viral pathogen genomes using `Bowtie2` for Illumina reads or `minimap2` for Nanopore reads.
+This step helps in checking the presence of known viral pathogens in the sample.

+2. Use BLAST to Identify Target Reads

-3. Use `BLAST` to identify the closest reference genome for the extracted reads.
+   - Use `BLAST` to identify the closest reference genomes for the extracted reads.

+3. Extract Target Reads

+   - From the mapped reads, extract the target reads that match the predefined viral pathogens based on the result of `BLAST`.

+4. Visualize Using IGV

+   - Visualize the extracted reads using `IGV` (Integrative Genomics Viewer) to provide a graphical representation for detailed analysis.

+5. Perform Quality Check
+   - Conduct quality checks on the target reads using `FASTQC` and `MultiQC` to ensure data quality and reliability.

+### Orange Pipeline - Verify Identified Viruses

+1. Extract Viral TaxIDs

+   - Extract viral TaxIDs predicted by taxonomic classification tools such as `Kraken2`, `Centrifuge`, and `DIAMOND`.

+2. Extract Classified Reads

+   - Extract the reads classified as viruses based on the identified TaxIDs.

+3. BLAST

+   - Identify the closest reference genomes for the extracted reads using `BLAST`.

+4. Mapping

-4. Map the extracted reads to reference genomes using `Bowtie2` for Illumina reads and `minimap2` for Nanopore reads.
+   - Map the reads of TaxIDs to the closest reference genomes identified by `BLAST`.

+5. Visualize Using IGV

-5. Visualize using `IGV`.
+   - Visualize the mapped reads using `IGV`.

-6. Perform quality check for target reads (`FASTQC` & `MultiQC`).

-7. Map reads to a list of viral pathogens genomes (`Bowtie2` or `minimap2`).
+6. Perform Quality Check
+   - Conduct quality checks on the classified reads using `FASTQC` and `MultiQC` to ensure the accuracy of the data.

+## Blue Pipeline - Verify User-Defined TaxIDs

+All steps are the same as the **Orange Pipeline** except using user-defined TaxIDs instead of extracting viral TaxIDs.

 ## Usage